Risshakuji Temple

 Here, we take a slight detour to the left, where there is a road leading off.
 At the end of the road are the Kaisan-do and Nokyo-do halls, and the scenery around here is often photographed as a mountain temple landscape

-The remains of Jikaku Daishi Ennin are said to be buried in a cave below the cliff of the Kaisan-do Hall .
-The small red hall is a sutra hall where sutras are copied, and is said to be the oldest building in the temple grounds.
+the remains of Jikaku Daishi Ennin are buried in a cave at the foot of the cliff beneath the founder's hall.
+The small red hall is the sutra hall where copied sutras are offered, and it is said to be the oldest building on the temple grounds.

-There is a path that continues further in, and if you go up that path you will come across the spectacular view spot, Godaido .
+There is a path that continues further in, and if you go up it"Godai-do"you will find

 Yamadera Temple (view from Godaido Hall)